qyangaa/SIMPL-Notes/Week4_Register_Machines.md

   - $\mathrm{S}$ and D can't refer to memory locations simultanously.
 No direct memory to memory transfer (M<-M), only R<-I, M<-I, R<-R, M<-R, R<-M
     - workaround:  R<-M + M<-R
   - If $S$ is immediate, it is at most 32 bits wide.
-    - workaround: `MOVABSQ I, R`: To handle a full 64 -bit immediate source operand.
+    - ==workaround: `MOVABSQ I, R`: To handle a full 64 -bit immediate source operand.==
-- Eg. `MOVQ 0xFFFFFFFF, %rax`, `0xFFFFFFFF` because %rax is 8 bites, the immediate only occupy least siginificant 4 bytes, and most siginificant 4 bytes will be zero (`FF` takes 1 byte)
+- Eg. `MOVQ 0xFFFFFFFF, %rax`, `0xFFFFFFFF` because %rax is 8 bytes, the immediate only occupy least siginificant 4 bytes, and most siginificant 4 bytes will be zero (`FF` takes 1 byte)